mmawhinney/cartsy/README.md

 ## TODO Short-term

 ### MetaList
-* will have to use Core Data.
-Look at Diet Dict for basic idea
 * query db for list of lists
 * populate TableView from that list
 * have identifiers to track which list is related to which index